rurutia/Staff-Management-by-Dart/README.md

 <h3>Development Log</h3>
+<br>#02/04 Pagination with MongoDB implemented.
-<br>#31/03 Experimental MongoDB support added (create initial database and load all documents in collection to client browser)
+<br>#31/03 Experimental MongoDB support added.
+<br>(can create initial database and load all documents in collection to client browser)
-<br>#30/03 Add New Staff implemented
+<br>#30/03 Add functionality implemented
 <br>#28/03 Rewrite server side codes to programme data operation to Data Access Object interface.
 Seperate business logic and data operation from "main.dart" into "dao.dart" in which XML dao has been implemented.
 Plan to transit to MongoDB by implementing Database Dao.